MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/how-to-assign-app-role-managed-identity-cli.md

     * `serverServicePrincipalObjectId`: the object ID of the server application's service principal, which you found in step 4.
     * `appRoleId`: the ID of the app role exposed by the server app, which you generated in step 5 - in the example, the app role ID is `00000000-0000-0000-0000-000000000000`.

 1. Execute the following script to add the role assignment.
-Note that this functionality is not directly exposed on the Azure CLI and that a REST command is used here instead:
+This functionality isn't directly exposed on the Azure CLI and that a REST command is used here instead:

     ```azurecli
     roleguid="00000000-0000-0000-0000-000000000000"